-\paragraph{SBD.} Based on the above argument, we examine the SBD in the cases of (i) $\delta' \coloneqq \epsilon_1-\epsilon_0 > 0$ and (ii) $\delta' < 0$.
-In the case~(i) (see Fig.~\ref{fig1}(b) for the schematic picture), the chiral molecule filters the spin with the ground states $\ket*{\Psi_{0\pm1/2}}$.
+Based on the above argument, we examine the SBD in the cases of (i) $\delta' \coloneqq \epsilon_1-\epsilon_0 > 0$ and (ii) $\delta' < 0$.
+In case~(i) [see Fig.~\ref{fig1}(b) for a schematic picture], the chiral molecule filters the spin with the ground states $\ket*{\Psi_{0\pm1/2}}$.
 The SBD is, then, given by $\delta \equiv E_{3/2} - E_{-1/2} = \delta' + O(\lambda)$.
-Hence, under the condition that $\delta'$ is much larger than the contribution from the SOC, the SBD is approximated as $\delta \approx \delta'$, and can be nearly independent of $\lambda$, as numerically shown in Fig.~\ref{fig2}(b).
+Hence, under the condition that $\delta'$ is much larger than the contribution from the SOC, the SBD is approximated as $\delta \approx \delta'$ and can be nearly independent of $\lambda$, as numerically shown in Fig.~\ref{fig2}(b).
 This condition will be discussed later.
-We propose that the efficient spin-filtering effect exactly corresponds to this situation, where the effect is insensitve to the magnitude of $\lambda$.
-On the other hand, in the case~(ii) (see Fig.~\ref{fig1}(c) for the schematic picture), the spin-filtering occurs in the ground states $\ket*{\Psi_{1/2=1-1/2}}$ and $\ket*{\Psi_{-1/2=-1+1/2}}$.
+We propose that the efficient spin-filtering effect exactly corresponds to this situation, where the effect is insensitive to the magnitude of $\lambda$.
+On the other hand, in case~(ii) [see Fig.~\ref{fig1}(c) for a schematic picture], the spin filtering occurs in the ground states $\ket*{\Psi_{1/2=1-1/2}}$ and $\ket*{\Psi_{-1/2=-1+1/2}}$.
 The SBD is then identical to $\delta \equiv E_{3/2} - E_{1/2} = O(\lambda)$, which is the energy difference caused by the SOC and thus scales linearly with $\lambda$ as presented in Fig.~\ref{fig2}(b).
-Therefore, the resultant spin filter efficiency is expected to be small.
+Therefore the resultant spin-filter efficiency is expected to be small.